 Now that CIs have been developed for the statistics it is possible to determine convergence w.r.t. the estimate of the population parameters.
-The CI{MT} is calculated using Eq.
-3, the CI{SD} is calculated using bootstrapping (Sect.
-2.1.1), and the FAM-based CIs of the AC are calculated using the methodology described in Sect.
-3. The width of a CI narrows (converges) with increasing sample size, e.g. Eq.
+The CI{MT} is calculated using eq.
+3, the CI{SD} is calculated using bootstrapping (section 2.1.1), and the FAM-based CIs of the AC are calculated using the methodology described in section 3.
+The width of a CI narrows (converges) with increasing sample size, e.g. eq.
 4. This enables a convergent approach based on incremental testing where the number of trials can be progressively increased until the width of the CI is sufficiently reduced that it is less than the specified precision tolerance.
-The convergence of the MT, the SD, and the FAMs are determined by comparing the normalised width (W) of the CIs against a specified tolerance (Tol) (Eqs.
-46-50) for a $100(1 - \alpha)$ % CL.
+The convergence of the MT, the SD, and the FAMs are determined by comparing the normalised width (W) of the CIs against a specified tolerance (Tol) (eq.
+46 to eq.
+50) for a 100(1- α)% CL.